• Skip to primary navigation

 Fairy Garden Campground

-I’ve been making them for years now, see some past ones here, and every year I try to change them up a bit.
-My girls and I have a great time thinking about what to do each year.
-This time I’ve created a camping fairy garden, and it’s so, so cute.
+I’ve been making fairy gardens for years now.
+See how to make a fairy garden, our teacup fairy garden, our teacup garden, and how to make a fairy house.
+Every year I try to change them up a bit.
+This time I've created a camping fairy garden, and it’s so, so cute.

 fairy garden containers